 Chalal Village: If you do one thing when in Kasol, it has to be the hike to Chalal.
 This walk will take you about 25 minutes, and you have escaped all commercial life as you know it.
 The food is great, and you will find cafes right next to the free-flowing Parvati River.
 This little hamlet is entirely safe to explore and wallet-friendly.

 Kheerganga Trek: One of the most popular treks for beginners in Himachal.
 The trek starts from Barshaini and takes about 5 to 6 hours one way.
 The natural hot springs at the top make the effort worth it.
-Plan for an overnight camp.
+Organised trek packages from local operators in Kasol cost roughly Rs 999 to Rs 1,500 per person in 2026, including meals at the base.
+Solo trekkers can do it cheaper, but I always suggest going with a group or guide on this one.

 Rasol Hamlet: Situated deep in the valley, Rasol lies at 10,000 feet above sea level.
 The area is simply mystical.
 The trek takes about 3 hours from Kasol.
 Even though the villagers are initially hesitant about outsiders, they are friendly once you show respect.
 Camping in Rasol is an experience to remember.
 Hence, if you have days in hand, do make sure to plan a hike to Rasol on your trip to Kasol.